 Applying for a Permit to Acquire

-The application process must be done in person, they will not be accepted by fax, mail or email.
-To apply for a Permit to Acquire (PDF) a weapon applicants must be 21 years of age and show a valid ID, on which the address must be current and in Linn County.
+The application process must be done in person.
+Applications will not be accepted by fax, mail, or email.
+To apply for a Permit to Acquire (PDF) a weapon, applicants must be 21 years of age and show a valid ID, on which the address must be current and in Linn County, Iowa.
 If address is not current on ID, you will need to bring with you a recent utility bill in your name.
 Training is not required for a Permit to Acquire.
 A Permit to Acquire costs $25.

 Applying for a Permit to Carry

-The application process must be done in persons, they will not be accepted by fax, mail or email.
-To apply for a Permit to Carry (PDF) a weapon (professional or nonprofessional) applicants must be 21 years of age and show a valid ID, on which the address must be current and in Linn County.
+The application process must be done in person.
+Applications will not be accepted by fax, mail, or email.
+To apply for a Permit to Carry (PDF) a weapon (professional or nonprofessional), applicants must be 21 years of age and show a valid ID, on which the address must be current and in Linn County, Iowa.
 If address is not current on ID, you will need to bring with you a recent utility bill in your name.
-If you have not had a Permit to Carry since 1/1/2011, you will be required to provide proof of completion of National Rifle Association (NRA) handgun safety training or proof of an Honorable Discharge from activity duty, which must have been completed within the last two years to your application date.
+If you have not had a Permit to Carry since 1/1/2011, you will be required to provide proof of completion of National Rifle Association (NRA) handgun safety training or a handgun safety training course utilizing an instructor certified by an Iowa Department of Public Safety approved training organization, which must have been completed within the last two years to your application date.
+For a list of certified instructors through approved training organizations visit the Iowa Department of Public Safety website.
+We will also accept proof of an Honorable Discharge from activity duty or an Armed Forces small arms training certificate for those still on active duty.
 See Iowa Code Section 724.9 for training requirements.
 A new Permit to Carry costs $50.

 A professional permit also requires an employer’s authorization on the application, along with a letter on company letterhead stating they are employed with that company and requests the individual to carry a weapon while on duty.